Ion Television: Ion Television (2007–present)

 Ion Television logo from 2016 to 2021.
 This logo is still used, just without "TELEVISION" underneath.

-On January 29, 2007, the network changed its name again to Ion Television (as a result of its parent company's renaming to Ion Media Networks).
+Three weeks after Qubo Channel's launch, on January 29, 2007, i changed its name again to Ion Television (as a result of its parent company's renaming to Ion Media Networks).
 Days after the rebrand, California-based entertainment group Positive Ions, Inc. filed a trademark infringement lawsuit against Ion Media Networks, claiming that the network stole the "Ion" branding.
 Positive Ions had registered trademarks on the word "Ion" and had used the mark commercially since 1999.
 On May 14, 2007, Positive Ions filed for an injunction that, if granted, would have required Ion Media Networks to change its name once again.
 On May 4, 2007, Ion, Citadel Investment Group, and NBC Universal announced a deal to transfer NBC Universal's rights to purchase a controlling stake in Ion to Citadel, in exchange for Citadel investing $100 million into Ion's growth and digital plans.

 Ion Television's programming, for the most part, remained unchanged upon the rebrand; the network continued to feature programming from the content deals it signed while under the i brand (such as Who's the Boss?, Mama's Family, Growing Pains, and The Wonder Years).
 The network also aired a late afternoon sitcom block called "Laugh Attack", which featured reruns of comedy series targeted at African American audiences (originally consisting of Hangin' with Mr. Cooper and The Wayans Bros., the latter of which was later replaced by The Steve Harvey Show).

+By November of 2007, Ion Media Networks & Positive Ions reached a settlement in their case.
+According to reports, the terms of the settlement have been deemed "confidential", but Ion Television will not be forced to change its name.

-In January 2008, Ion Media and Comcast reached a carriage agreement to continue carrying Ion Television, while also adding Qubo and Ion Life to the cable provider's channel lineups.
+In January 2008, Ion Media and Comcast reached a carriage agreement to continue carrying Ion Television, while also adding Qubo Channel and Ion Life to the cable provider's channel lineups.